 The ArtsPark was designed by Hoosier native and world–renowned architect Michael Graves.
 His idea for the park was to create an untraditional space for appreciating art that’s not within the walls of an art museum, where you’re usually not allowed to touch and interact with the pieces.
 ArtsPark is a place with studios and galleries without walls, where nature and art are intertwined.

-ArtsPark at Indianapolis Art Center is located at 820 E. 67th Street in Indianapolis.
+ArtsPark at Indianapolis Art Center (website) is located at 820 E. 67th Street in Indianapolis.